epw/consensus/consensus.md

 \Begin{Narrator}

 Sometimes, Reality fights back.
-When a mage backlashes, if they are unlucky, they may find themselves in a reality break, a way the Consensus protects itself.
+When a Mage Backlashes, if they are unlucky, they may find themselves in a reality break, a way the Consensus protects itself.
 [Reality Breaks](RealityBreaks) have two Status Tracks, which race each other.

 \End{Narrator}